Robustness of Polynomial Stability with Respect to Sampling: Preliminaries

 \subsection{Riesz-spectral operators}

 Next we recall the definition of Riesz-spectral operators and briefly state their most relevant properties.
-We refer the reader to Section~3.2 of \cite{Curtain2020}, Section~2.4 of \cite{Tucsnak2009}, and Chapter~2 of \cite{Guo2019book} for more details. \begin{dfntn}[Definition 3.2.6 of \cite{Curtain2020}] Let $X$ be a Hilbert space and let $A:D(A) \subset X \to X$ be a closed linear operator with simple eigenvalues $(\lambda_n)_{n \in \mathbb{N}}$ and corresponding eigenvectors $(\phi_n)_{n \in \mathbb{N}}$.
-We say that $A$ is a {\em Riesz-spectral operator} if $(\phi_n)_{n \in \mathbb{N}}$ is a Riesz basis and the set of eigenvalues $(\lambda_n)_{n \in \mathbb{N}}$ has at most finitely many accumulation points. \end{dfntn}
+We refer the reader to Section~3.2 of \cite{Curtain2020}, Section~2.4 of \cite{Tucsnak2009}, and Chapter~2 of \cite{Guo2019book} for more details. \begin{dfntn}[Definition 3.2.6 of \cite{Curtain2020}] Let $X$ be a Hilbert space and let $A\colon D(A) \subset X \to X$ be a closed linear operator with simple eigenvalues $(\lambda_n)_{n \in \mathbb{N}}$ and corresponding eigenvectors $(\phi_n)_{n \in \mathbb{N}}$.
+We say that $A$ is a {\em Riesz-spectral operator} if the following two conditions are satisfied: \begin{enumerate} \item $(\phi_n)_{n \in \mathbb{N}}$ is a Riesz basis; and \item The set of eigenvalues $\{\lambda_n : n \in \mathbb{N} \}$ has at most finitely many accumulation points. \end{enumerate} \end{dfntn}

 Let $A$ be a Riesz-spectral operator on a Hilbert space $X$ with simple eigenvalues $(\lambda_n)_{n \in \mathbb{N}}$ and corresponding eigenvectors $(\phi_n)_{n \in \mathbb{N}}$.
 Let $(\psi_n)_{n \in \mathbb{N}}$ be the eigenvectors of the adjoint $A^*$ corresponding to the eigenvalues $(\overline{\lambda_n})_{n \in \mathbb{N}}$.
 Then $(\psi_n)_{n \in \mathbb{N}}$ can be suitable scaled so that $(\phi_n)_{n \in \mathbb{N}}$ and $(\psi_n)_{n \in \mathbb{N}}$ are {\em biorthogonal}, i.e.,